Talcott Creek Restoration

 Project Partners

-The Talcott Creek Restoration project is made possible through funding support from the Great Lakes Commission, Ohio EPA, and ODNR.
+The Talcott Creek Restoration Project was made possible through funding support from the Great Lakes Commission, Ohio EPA, and ODNR.
+Design and implementation of the restoration project was led by EnviroScience and River Reach Construction.

 Expected Outcomes and Benefits